centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/hardware-storage-emc-clariion-navisphere.md

 ## Prerequisites

 The plugin need the installation of Navisphere client (ask to your EMC Support).
-The plugin uses by default the path `/opt/Navisphere/bin`.
+ By default , the plugin uses the following path: `/opt/Navisphere/bin`.

 ## Installing the monitoring connector